Sonu Nigam

 Sonu Nigam (born 30 July 1973) is an Indian playback singer, music director, dubbing artist and actor.
-He is considered as one of the most versatile and most popular singer of India with a very wide vocal range.
-His songs vary from romantic to break-up, classical to devotional, Party to patriotic, ghazals to qawwali and rock to pop.
-Nigam is considered as one of the greatest and most successful singers of all time in the history of Indian music industry.

-Nigam sings predominantly in Hindi and Kannada language films.
+He is considered one of the most versatile singers in India, with a wide vocal range.
+His performances include a wide range of genres, like classical music, devotional music, ghazals, qawwali, rock and pop music, among others.
+Nigam sings predominantly in Hindi- and Kannada-language films.
 He has recorded over 6,000 songs in more than 32 languages throughout his career.
 He has released a number of non-film albums and acted in some Hindi films.
-Nigam has been awarded one National Film Award, two Filmfare Awards and two Filmfare Awards South and four IIFA Award for the Best Playback singer.
+Nigam has been awarded one National Film Award, two Filmfare Awards and two Filmfare Awards South and four IIFA Awards for Best Playback Singer.
 He was ranked top artist on the Billboard Uncharted charts twice in September and October 2013.

 Nigam was honoured with the Padma Shri, India's fourth-highest civilian award in 2022.

-Sonu Nigam is known as the "Modern Rafi", a title given to him after his musical idol Mohammad Rafi.
+Nigam has been nicknamed the "Modern Rafi" after his musical idol Mohammad Rafi.
 Apart from Hindi and Kannada, he has sung in Bengali, Marathi, Telugu, Tamil, Odia, English, Assamese, Malayalam, Gujarati, Bhojpuri, Nepali, Tulu, Maithili, and Manipuri.
-Overall, he has sung in more than 32 languages.
 Nigam has released pop albums in Hindi, Kannada, Odia, Chhattisgarhi and Punjabi, as well as Hindu and Islamic devotional albums.
 He has released several Buddhist albums.
-Nigam has performed in countries in North America, Africa, Asia, Australia and in the Middle East and western countries.
+Nigam has performed in countries in North America, Africa, Asia, Australia and in the Middle East and Western countries.